quantum-fusion/springboot_swagger_example-master-cassandra/README.md

-# REST Spring Boot with Database and Swagger Interfaces:
+# REST Spring Boot with Database and OpenAPI Swagger Interfaces:

 ## Key Benefits of Spring Boot REST Server with OpenAPI standard